Course Reserves is paused for the Fall 2020 semester due to the health and safety concerns associated with handling physical objects.

 What alternatives resources do I have for placing books on Reserve at Dana?

 Dana library has an enormous number of electronic resources, including e-books, journals, streaming media, anatomy atlases, and more.
 These resources can replace physical items that would normally be on print Reserve at Dana.
 All of these materials are searchable using the discovery tool CATQuest on Dana’s home page http://dana.uvm.edu/.
 Create links to these materials in Blackboard.

-How can I ask the library to make journal articles and book chapters accessible to students?
+How can I make journal articles and book chapters that are only in print format in the library available to students?

 What do my students need to do to access materials on Blackboard off campus?

-See our Connect from Off Campus page for instructions on how to set up VPN, the proxy server, and other remote access options.
+See our Connect from Off Campus page for instructions on how to use the proxy server, set up VPN, and other remote access options.

 Contact Brenda Nelson at (802) 656-2200 or email@example.com with questions about Dana's Reserve Collection.